I grew up in Hawaii and have had a lot of sea urchin wounds. I also worked at a beach, assisting tourists with their sea urchin encounters.

 The vinegar and urine function in the same way: they help break down the spines.
 Because of their brittleness, the spines disintegrate in vinegar.
 If the spines are deep in your skin, soak for about an hour.
-If they are not that far in, you will only need to soak for about a half of an hour.
+If they are not that far in, you will only need to soak for about a half hour.

-When all of the spines have disintegrated, you will see no more black/grey dots on your skin and at the bottom of the container you were using to hold the vinegar will have a little black dust on the bottom.
+When all of the spines have disintegrated, you will see no more black/grey dots on your skin and the bottom of the container that you were using to hold the vinegar will have a little black dust on the bottom.

 This author grew up in Hawaii and has had a lot of wana (vah-nah) stuck in her feet and hands.
 She worked at a beach assisting numerous tourists in treating sea urchin wounds and has been trained in the proper techniques to remove the spines from human skin.
 She advises not to try to remove the spines with force or tweezers.
 Doing this could cause serious infection, which could lead to gangrene.
 If you have stepped on a purple urchin, be sure to follow the instructions above, and see a doctor immediately.